phillbush/retrosmart-xcursor/README.md

 ![demo](./demo.png)

-To build, generate a `./config.mk` file by running the `./configure` script.
-Then run `make retrosmart-xcursor-white-color-shadow` to build the white-colored-shadowed theme; or `make all` to build all themes.
+Run `make retrosmart-xcursor-white-shadow` to build the white-shadowed theme; or `make all` to build all themes.
 `Imagemagick(1)` and `xcursorgen(1)` are needed for building

-	./configure
 	make all        # or "make retrosmart-xcursor-black" etc

 To install, copy the directory `./retrosmart-xcursor*` for the theme you